gustrd/shakesearch/README.md

 Although the focus of this work was on the user's perspective, we have made several technical enhancements to improve the codebase, including:

 - Code documentation with comments;
+- Inclusion of unit testing and end-to-end testing to the code;
 - A Dockerfile for easy execution at a Docker container;
 - Atomic commits with "conventional commit" tags at git.
 - Integration of Bootstrap and jQuery libraries to improve user experience;